centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 kinit <SERVICE_USERNAME>
 ```

-In your example it look like this:
+In our example it look like this:

 ![image](../../../../assets/integrations/plugin-packs/how-to-guides/windows-winrm-wsman-gpo-tutorial/windows-winrm-wsman-centreon-kerberos-1.png)

 #### Renew Kerberos ticket

-Kerberos authentication are expireing every 10h which will disconnect centreon-engine user and disable the authentication process.
+Kerberos authentication tickets expire every 10h, disconnecting the centreon-engine user and disabling the authentication process.
-To workaround this issue we will automatically renew the authentication ticket every 9h through a cron job
+We will automatically renew the authentication ticket every 9h through a cron job to work around this issue.

 ``` bash
 cat <<EOF > /etc/cron.d/kerberos